Q. Can I remove vocals from a song I've imported into Apple's GarageBand?

 [Related Entries : Audio Editors , Change Import Tempo , Change Tempo Increments , Change Tempo , Import Formats , Import From Itunes , Import ITS , Improve Singing , Orange To Purple , Remove Instrument ]

-A. Not perfectly, no. There is a technique of adding an inverted left channel to the right channel (i.e. subtracting one from the other) which will cancel out anything set to appear dead center in the stereo field (in essence a mono recording ... equally recorded on both channels).
+A. Not perfectly, no, and not with GarageBand itself.
+There is a technique of adding an inverted left channel to the right channel (i.e. subtracting one from the other) which will cancel out anything set to appear dead center in the stereo field (in essence a mono recording ... equally recorded on both channels).
 Generally lead vocals are set to the center so this technique will hide or reduce them, however other instruments are often centered and will be removed or decreased as well (the bass and kick drum, for example, are usually placed dead center).
 This process will also affect the rest of the music, and is really just useful for seeing how your voice sounds in a particular song in a particular key.

 A slick hardware approach is to use a balanced cable on unbalanced output.
 For instance using a balanced XLR to 1/8” cable, plugging my computer’s out into my mixer’s in sends an unbalanced stereo signal through the cable instead of a balanced mono signal.
 The inverted signal cancels out the center channel.